 Randy started working for the Jolly Breeze at the age of 14 when he stowed away on the Tall Ship after a whale watching tour.

-This fearless rogue starting working on Tall Ships at 14 years old, having starting out in Toronto on the BiTown Briggateen.
+This fearless rogue began working on Tall Ships at the age of 15, having started out in Toronto on the STV Pathfinder of Toronto Brigantine.
 He continued working on ships of all sizes in the Great Lakes, from the sweltering heat of the Caribbean south, across the Atlantic ocean to the frigid north of Europe and faced many storms, becalmed days, and even pirates.
-Taeo has worked on/off for the for the Jolly Breeze since 2010 and is now here to stay, working as Captain, Engineer and general pirate extraordinaire.
+Taeo has worked on/off for the Jolly Breeze since 2010 and is now here to stay, working as Captain, Engineer and pirate extraordinaire.

-Scandalous, bombastic, dominating.
-These are the pirate words that some would use to describe Captain Taeo Tsagkaris, however in practice this sailor has heart of silver and a belly full of compassion.
+Scandalous, bombastic, dominating; these are the words that some would use to describe Captain Taeo Tsagkaris, however in practice this sailor has a heart of silver and a belly full of compassion.